Program Number: 10-527-2

 Moraine Parkā??s Water Quality Technology program provides students with the skills and training to perform testing, analysis and treatment to community and industrial water supplies.
 Water Quality technicians are responsible for ensuring that the water we use is safe and that discharge water is processed effectively.
 Their work combines the precision and accuracy found in the biochemical laboratory with operational aptitude and troubleshooting skills.
 Each day, municipalities and industries generate billions of gallons of wastewater that must be collected, analyzed and treated.

 Program graduates also have employment opportunities as environmental technicians and field service technicians at companies that design and install water treatment equipment for municipalities and manufacturing companies.

-This associate of applied science degree offers targeted instruction and practical experience through online Internet-based courses and an on-the-job internship.
+This associate of applied science degree offers targeted instruction and practical experience through online courses and an on-the-job internship (Water Quality Research can be taken as an alternative for students unable to secure an internship).
 Geographical location of the student does not matter, as long as the student can access the Internet.
 Completion of the degree can occur from anywhere on the globe.

 - Online students are not charged out-of-state fees.

 - Please refer to the MPTC Student Handbook for additional enrollment fee information.

 - Analyze and improve operational procedures at water treatment and wastewater treatment facilities.

 - Test, analyze and treat community and industrial water supplies and wastewater.

 - Analyze and improve equipment maintenance programs for water treatment and waste treatment facilities.

 - Determine flow rate in hydraulic designs to control treatment processes and treatment facilities.